Lilly Martin Spencer: Early life

 “…a new genius has sprung up at Marietta or rather within five miles of it, at a farm house in the shape of a French girl of 17 or 18 years of age.
 She already has painted a great number of pictures.
 She is entirely self taught, excels in attitudes and designs."

-Though Spencer had originally traveled with her father to Cincinnati with the hopes of Longworth offering to sponsor an exhibition for Spencer, Longworth offered to help Lilly financially and discouraged her from further shows until she had more training.
-Longworth first made an offer to Spencer to send her to Boston for training, along with five hundred dollars.
+Though Lilly had originally traveled with her father to Cincinnati with the hopes of Longworth offering to sponsor an exhibition for Lilly, Longworth offered to help Lilly financially and discouraged her from further shows until she had more training.
+Longworth first made an offer to Lilly to send her to Boston for training, along with five hundred dollars.
 This advice she ignored; instead, she along with her father traveled to Cincinnati for an exhibition in the autumn of 1841.
-Cincinnati was ”swarming with artists" and Lilly would spend the next seven years studying there.
+Cincinnati was "swarming with artists" and Lilly would spend the next seven years studying there.
 This would be the most highly productive period in her career, and is marked by her move from Cincinnati to New York, and ends with her move to New Jersey.
 Lilly turned down Longworth's offer to send her to Europe to study; instead she received help and instruction from portrait artist James Beard and other local artists.
-While in Cincinnati, Spencer studied under portrait painter John Insco William.
+While in Cincinnati, Lilly studied under portrait painter John Insco William.
 However the exact extent of her training is unknown.
 She produced her most well-known and popular works during the decade between 1848 and 1858.
-Lilly was rare in the art world.
-Most women used art as genteel accomplishment and not as a career.
-Lilly, however, provides an example of a woman who pursued art as an occupation.